The UK recorded the highest inflation rate since 1992 for January of this year. The figure came in at 5.5%.

-As higher inflation is a sign that the economy is recovering, many are now left wondering if this higher reading could prompt the bank to take a more ‘hawkish’ stance towards monetary policy, meaning that they may hike interest rates sooner and withdraw monetary policy measures.
+As higher inflation is a sign that the economy is recovering, many are now left wondering if this higher reading could prompt the bank to hike interest rates sooner and withdraw monetary policy measures.

 How do the EU and US fit into this?

 How the pound fares could also depend on other central banks, particularly the Federal Reserve and the European Central Bank.
-If the Bank of England leads the way with tapering monetary policy and hiking interest rates, taking action ahead of these other banks, this could boost the pound further.
+If the Bank of England continues to lead the way with tapering monetary policy and hiking interest rates, taking action ahead of these other banks, this could boost the pound further.

 How can you protect your property purchase from currency movements?